PabloBeRui/gymnomads/README.md

 1.  **📂 bbdd**: SQL scripts for creating and seeding the MySQL database.
 2.  **🚀 backend**: RESTful API built with Node.js, Express, and MySQL.
 3.  **💻 frontend**: SPA web application built with React, TypeScript, and Vite.
+4.  **📚 docs**: User, manager, and admin manuals in multiple languages (Spanish, English, Catalan, Galician, and Basque).

 ---